 "Placid assets" means the interests of Athabasca in approximately 61,000 net acres of land located primarily in northwestern Alberta.
-These assets were sold in July of 2023 see under "Developments in 2023".
+These assets were sold in July of 2023 see under "Description of our Business - Developments in 2023".

 "porosity" means the volume of a rock available to contain fluids; the ratio of void space to the bulk volume of rock containing that void space.
 Porosity can be expressed as a fraction or percentage of pore volume in a volume of rock.